- Community Schools

 Differentiation is for every child differentiating instruction means creating multiple paths so that students of different abilities, interest or learning needs experience equally appropriate ways to absorb, use, develop and present concepts as part of the daily learning process.
 It allows students to take greater responsibility and ownership for their own learning, and provides opportunities for peer teaching and cooperative learning.

-Applications are considered on a first come, first served basis, with the start of the enrollment period beginning on December 1st and closing on January 15th.
+Applications are considered on a first come, first served basis, with the start of the open-enrollment period.
 Please review district policy JFBA-R for more information.
 You may also check with the district planning department to see which grades are open and which grades are closed to enrollment.
-Open enrollment request are considered throughout the year as space allows.
+Open enrollment requests are considered throughout the year as space allows.

 Yes!
 Parents are always welcome to help out in classrooms or with various activities in the building.
-Please contact the director of in-school support or your child's classroom volunteer coordinator to help out.
+Please contact your child's classroom volunteer coordinator or classroom teacher to help out.

-We have worked very hard over the last few years to establish a professional learning community at Niwot Elementary.
+We have worked very hard to establish a professional learning community at Niwot Elementary.
 What that means is that we go to great lengths to meet the needs of every student at our school whether they are struggling academically or whether they are performing well above grade level.
-In building support systems include an exceptional gifted and talented program, literacy support, support for special needs students, and extra time and support for specific students.
+In building support systems include an exceptional gifted and talented program with a full time GT teacher, literacy support, support for special needs students, and extra time and support for specific students (as appropriate).
 We also utilize parent volunteers to work with students in a variety of ways.

 PBS or Positive Behavior Support is a program designed to reward positive behavior and minimize negative or disruptive behavior at our school.
 Niwot Elementary's program has been set up around the following guiding principles: